 (b) there was effective consultation in the preparation of the plan, as required by regulation 21.

+[Regulation 18 amended in Gazette 30 Dec 2011 p.
+5541 and 5542-3.]

-19. Copy of diving project plan to Safety Authority if requested
+19. Copy of diving project plan to be given to Minister if requested

-The operator in relation to a diving project must give a copy of a diving project plan to the Safety Authority if requested to do so.
+The operator in relation to a diving project must give a copy of a diving project plan to the Minister if requested to do so.

+[Regulation 19 amended in Gazette 30 Dec 2011 p.
+5542-3.]

 20. Updating diving project plan

 (1) A diving contractor conducting a diving project must keep the diving project plan for the project up-to-date during the project.